10 Dog Breeds Similar to Chihuahuas

 Commonly known as ‘Frenchie’, the French Bulldogs are notably good-tempered dogs who adore human company.
 They mingle very well with their human families, as they boast a large heart filled with unwavering loyalty.
 Marvelously intelligent, these dogs grasp commands quickly, albeit on their own terms.

 A noteworthy aspect of this breed (just like Chihuahuas) is their profound attachment to their owners.
 These lovable creatures crave attention and adoration from their owners.
-Intense affection coupled with heavy dependence often makes them prone to 'separation anxiety'.
+Intense affection coupled with heavy dependence often makes them prone to separation anxiety.

 2. Italian Greyhound